leonmohan/Leon-Mohan/README.md

 Hello!
 I first discovered my passion for programming during my high school years when I would fiddle with Lua on Roblox.
 I was always curious about how the code worked, and one day stumbled upon an tutorial for creating a simple sword damage script.
 I found myself fascinated with the process of turning lines of code into actual items in the game.

 From there, I started exploring different programming languages and continued to teach myself and practice programming.
 Eventually when it came time to go to college I chose to study Computer Programming.
 After graduating, I decided to focus my career on web development.

-For more details about me, see my [portfolio](https://leonmohan.netlify.app/)!

 <h1 align="center">Favorite repositories</h1>